taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

+**Prompts**
+ * [RecurrentGPT](https://github.com/aiwaves-cn/recurrentgpt) - RecurrentGPT: Interactive Generation of (Arbitrarily) Long TextGenerates a paragraph at each timestep and updates its language-based long-short term memory stored on the hard drive and the prompt, respectively. repo:  abs:

+**Chatbots**
+ * [ecoute](https://github.com/sevask/ecoute) - Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
+It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.

 **Browser-extensions**
- * [GameDealGenie-ChatGPT-Plugin](https://github.com/cyrisxd/gamedealgenie-chatgpt-plugin) - ChatGPT plugin to get the current deals on PC games from multiple stores.
-Powered by Cheapshark

-**Langchain**
- * [LaWGPT](https://github.com/pengxiao-song/lawgpt) -  🎉 Repo for LaWGPT, Chinese-Llama tuned with Chinese Legal knowledge. 基于中文法律知识的大语言模型

-**Others**
- * [learnGPT](https://github.com/dadukhankevin/learngpt) - A free, open source, AI powered alternative to Quizlet.
- * [GirlfriendGPT](https://github.com/eniascailliau/girlfriendgpt) - Girlfriend GPT is a Python project to build your own AI girlfriend using ChatGPT4.0
+ * [openai-plugin-fastapi](https://github.com/azure-samples/openai-plugin-fastapi) - Scott Guthrie の基調講演で紹介された OpenAI プラグインのサンプルコードChatGPT Plugin Quickstart using Python and FastAPI #MSBuild
+ * [ChatGPT-Plugins-Searchable](https://github.com/banbri/chatgpt-plugins-searchable) - Make your ChatGPT Plugin store searchable.让你的 ChatGPT 插件商店支持搜索。https://greasyfork.org/scripts/466901-chatgpt-plugins-searchable

+**NLP**
+ * [Chat-with-Document-s-using-ChatGPT-API-and-Text-Embedding](https://github.com/appointat/chat-with-document-s-using-chatgpt-api-and-text-embedding) - Chat with Document(s) using ChatGPT API and Text Embedding

-_Updated on May 24, 2023_ (A total of 712 repositories listed.)
+_Updated on May 25, 2023_ (A total of 717 repositories listed.)

+🏅 [Appointat](https://github.com/Appointat) provided some repository information.
+Thank you!

 ## Table of contents